jjodl/cp4i-pot-public/MQ/Lab_2a/Readme.md

 #### Reduce maxdepth on streaming queue

 1. First clear the messages from the stream queue.
-Still in MQ Explorer, click the elipsis to right of *MY.LOG.QUEUE* and select *Clear queue*.
+Still in MQ Console, click the ellipsis to right of *MY.LOG.QUEUE* and select *Clear queue*.

 	![](./images/image47.png)